 1. Watch the Video.
 Watch it again.

 Flocabulary presents academic content in a highly-engaging, contemporary format.
-Videos let the topic speak for itself, providing students with both visual and aural exposure.
-And videos aren't only for introducing new topics: Use them to review and provide ongoing enrichment as well.
+Videos let the topic speak for itself, engaging students both visually and auditorily.
+And videos aren't only for introducing new topics: use them to review and provide ongoing enrichment as well.

-NEW: If a video has “Discussion Mode”, prompts and questions appear at specific points during the video to facilitate further discussion and exploration of the content.
+- Discuss displays prompts and questions at specific points during the video to facilitate further discussion and exploration of the content.
 You can skip from question to question without playing through again fully, and toggle this feature on and off as needed!

-At the end of the video, Quick Review will open up open up over the video.
-Check for student understanding using these quick, topical questions.
+- Quick Review questions are a quick check for understanding after watching the video.
 “Popcorn” around the room or get competitive by splitting your students into teams to answer questions as a class.

 Vocab cards allow students to make meaning and build knowledge of the vocab words through writing and drawing.
-This feature is similar to graphic organizers for vocabulary instruction like the Frayer model.
-Think of it like a digital vocabulary notebook!
-Teachers can assign vocab cards to students, and choose which of the vocab words we’ve identified that they want to assign.
-Students will also have the ability to complete vocab cards on their own.
+The individual cards are modeled off of the familiar Frayer Model; think of it like a digital vocabulary notebook!
+You can assign chosen vocab cards and students also have the ability to complete vocab cards on their own.

-This assignable feature provides short, assignable reading passages and practice questions that are based on content presented in the unit’s video and lyrics.
+This assignable feature provides short reading passages and practice questions that are based on content presented in the unit’s video and lyrics.
 Read & Respond passages include both fiction and nonfiction texts, giving students additional reading practice in a format that mirrors high stakes tests.
-You can also access and edit your Vocab cards from Read/R&R!

 Finish off the lesson with a multiple-choice formative assessment.
-Our questions test not only student knowledge of the video content, but also content in the interactive lyrics and activities.
+Our questions test not only student knowledge of the video content.
 They’re great state test-prep too!